NeoGeographyToolkit/StereoPipeline/docs/tools/dem2gcp.rst

       out.gcp                                     \
       -o ba_rpc_gcp_ht/run

-Note how we employ the match file and GCP created earlier.
+Note how we employ *both* the match file and the GCP created earlier.
 A higher value in ``--heights-from-dem-uncertainty`` gives less weight to the vertical constraint.
 Likely it is better to prioritize the GCP instead.
+Reducing ``--max-pairwise-matches`` will sparse out the interest point matches, but not the GCP.

 Examine the pixel residuals before and after bundle adjustment (:numref:`ba_err_per_point`) in ``stereo_gui`` as::